daniele77/daniele77.github.io/_drafts/cpp-extern-template.md

 in spite of the availability of fast computers with multiple CPU/cores and more RAM.

 This is to a large extent due to:

 - the fact that some elaboration moved from run-time to compile-time through templates and `constexpr`,
 - the increasing number of header-only libraries.

 Although the first is unavoidable (and in fact it's desirable), the second is a questionable trend usually only motivated by the convenience of distributing a header-only library rather than providing a compilation mechanism whatsoever.
-I admit I'm myself guilty to have developed a few header-only libraries, that's why I won't address this issue here :-)
+Since I'm myself guilty to have developed a few header-only libraries, however, I won't address this issue here :-)

-In some cases, build times can be reduced taking advantage of appropriate techniques, such as using better modularity, the pimpl idiom, forward declarations, precompiled headers, turning off optimizations and so on.
+In some cases, build times can be reduced taking advantage of appropriate techniques, such as improving modularity, turning off optimizations, using the *pimpl* idiom, forward declarations, precompiled headers, and so on.

 In addition, C++11 introduced *extern template declarations*